LaGamma/timeta/README.md

 # timeta
-some metaphysical rambling on change and temporal perception
+on change and temporal perception